-The official currency is the Nuevo Sol (1 US$ = 2.65 NS/.
-1 € = 3.80 NS/.).
-American dollars and Euros are widely accepted in the whole country but it is recommended to have small bills.
+Peru’s official currency is the Nuevo Sol (1 US$ = 2.65 NS / 1 € = 3.80 NS/, approximately, although rates may vary over the year).
+American dollars and Euros are widely accepted throughout the whole country, although we recommend that you carry small bills.
 Money can be changed at banks or casas de cambio (exchange houses).

 CREDIT CARDS & TRAVELLERS’ CHEQUES

-Visa, MasterCard, American Express and Dinners Club are all valid and you can withdraw cash at most ATM’s all over the country.
-There is often an 5-10% commission for credit card charges.
-Credit cards are not commonly accepted in smaller towns so go prepared with cash.
+Visa, MasterCard, American Express and Diners Club are all accepted and you can withdraw cash at ATMs in most of the country.
+There is often a 5-10% commission for credit card payments.
+Credit cards are not commonly accepted in smaller towns, so go prepared with cash.

-Some banks and most exchange places accept traveller’s Cheques (American Express, Visa and Citicorp) and the exchange is in soles (lower rate than cash) or if required in dollars (1-4% commission).
+Some banks and most exchange houses accept traveler’s checks (American Express, Visa and Citicorp), in exchange for Peruvian soles (at a lower rate than cash) or dollars if required in (with a 1-4% commission).

 VISAS, PASSPORT & DOCUMENTS